ekomlev/github-api-ui-cucumber-tests/readme.md

 ## Execution
-* To run tests from the command line using standard `.property` file type:
+* To run tests from the command line using standard `.properties` file:
  ```
  gradle test
  ```

-* To run tests from the command line using **custom** `.properties` file type and specifying your own path to exec file of web driver:
+* To run tests from the command line using **custom** `.properties` file and specifying your own path to exec file of web driver:
  ```
  gradle test -Dtst.pr=your_file.properties -Dwdr.pr=./your_path
  ```